Reactables: Reactive state management for any UI framework.

 Introduction

-Do you ever get JavaScript fatigue and wonder: why do we need so many APIs to model our state logic?
+Ever get JavaScript fatigue and wonder: why do we need so many APIs to model our state logic?

 The fragmented state of state management has had some unfortunate consequences: